Jubatian/rrpge-spec/specs/vid_arch.rst

 double (or triple) buffering.

 This is primarily realized through the Display List Definition register.
-Writing this register latches the previous value, and puts the Graphics FIFO in suspend mode until the end of the current display frame (the rendering passes the last display line of the frame).
+When writing this register, it's previous value remains latched in an internal register used for completing the current frame, and the Graphics FIFO is put in suspend mode until the end of the current display frame (the rendering passes the last display line of the frame).